Council on American Islamic Relations

 Learning and Assessment Framework

-The Weingart Foundation has always held learning as a core organizational value.
-In FY 2014, our Board of Directors approved the following Learning and Assessment Framework, which is designed to comprehensively assess how the Foundation’s Unrestricted Operating Support furthers the organizational effectiveness of our grantees.
+In F.Y.
+2014, our Board of Directors approved the following Learning and Assessment Framework, which is designed to comprehensively assess how the Foundation’s Unrestricted Operating Support furthers the organizational effectiveness of our grantees.

 Weingart Foundation Learning and Assessment Framework

-Learning and Assessment Framework Webinar and Resources
+Learning and Assessment Framework Information and Resources